Guy de La Brosse

 Guy de La Brosse (1586 – 1641 in Paris) was a French botanist, medical doctor, and pharmacist.
-A physician to King Louis XIII, he is also notable for the creation of a major botanical garden of medicinal herbs, which was commissioned by the king.
-This garden, the Jardin des Plantes (originally Jardin du Roi), was the first botanical garden in Paris and the second in France (after the Montpellier garden created in 1593).
+A physician to King Louis XIII, he is notable for the creation the Jardin des Plantes de Paris (originally Jardin du Roi), the first botanical garden in Paris.

 Biography

-Guy de La Brosse, medical doctor to Louis XIII, obtained royal permission on 6 July 1626 to found, in Paris, a herb garden destined to culture plants useful to medicine to replace those of Montpellier created by Henri IV.
+Guy de La Brosse, medical doctor to Louis XIII, obtained royal permission on 6 July 1626 to found, in Paris, a herb garden destined to culture plants useful to medicine to replace those of Montpellier created by Henri IV in 1593.
 But this project took some time to come to fruition since the Faculty of Medicine in Paris considered the garden as competition to their activities, because La Brosse wished to teach botany and chemistry there.